Shinyu-Mao/Shinyu-Mao/README.md

 - 👋 Hi, I’m @Xinyu-Mao
 - 👀 I’m interested in DataScience, Federated Learning, and Linguistics!
-- 🌱 I’m currently learning Master of DS @UQ
+- 🌱 I have graduated from UQ with a Master's degree in Data Science

 <!---